Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/javascript-lightbox-effect-without-using-plugins.md

 };
 ```

 Wait, that's it?
-Yes, we retrieve the src of the image the user clicked on and add it to our Lightbox.
+Yes, we retrieved the image's src the user clicked on and added it to our Lightbox.
 Then we remove the hidden class, and the user sees our Lightbox!

-Now we just need the close function.
+Now we need the close function.

 ```js
 closeLightbox = () => lightbox.classList.add('hidden');
 ```

-And now we have a fully functional Lightbox, without using any plugins.
+And now we have a fully functional Lightbox without using any plugins.

 You can try this Lightbox out on the following Codepen.